Northern Football League: History

+The Northern League formally became a feeder to the Northern Premier League, but still few clubs took the opportunity of promotion, with only five moving up over the next 20 years (Gretna in 1992, Blyth Spartans in 1994, Whitby Town in 1997, Newcastle Blue Star in 2007 and Durham City in 2008).
+Since the mid-2010s, FA rules have meant that clubs who are eligible can no longer refuse promotion, and two Northern League clubs are now promoted each season (the champions and the winner of a four-team playoff).

-Since 1995, Northern League clubs have competed for the FA Vase, with some success, having won 10 finals.
+Since 1995, Northern League clubs have competed for the FA Vase, with some success, having won 11 finals, losing 4 finals.
+There were two all Northern League finals in 2012 (Dunston UTS beat West Auckland Town) and 2020 (Hebburn Town beat Consett).

 The League had an unusual sponsorship deal put in place by Brooks Mileson, owner of the Albany Group, who were its sponsors in 2003.
 In that year, Mileson announced that he had created a trust which would continue to sponsor the league throughout his lifetime and that of his sons.
 In 2008, however, the league announced that this sponsorship had come to an end, and it held a raffle to determine its next sponsor.
 Interested parties were invited to buy a stake in the raffle for £250.
 The winning stake was held by a local training company and the league was known as the skilltrainingltd Northern League from the 2008–09 season until the 2011–12 season.
 The league is currently sponsored by dehumidifier manufacturer Ebac.

-Level 11 clubs from the North Riding Football League, Northern Football Alliance and Wearside Football League may apply for promotion into the Northern League's (level 10) Second Division.
+Level 11 clubs from the North Riding Football League, Northern Football Alliance and Wearside Football League may apply for promotion into the Northern League's Second Division (level 10).